redPanther/hypersim/README.md

 # HyperSim
-LED-Simulator for hyperion and open pixel protocol.
+LED-Simulator for hyperion and open pixel control.

 This is a python/TK app that can load a [hyperion](https://github.com/tvdzwan/hyperion) config file or [open-pixel-control/OPC](http://openpixelcontrol.org/) layout file and visualize the LED configuration.